Image source: Wikimedia Commons

 Nonsurgical treatments may be available for patients with less severe fractures.
 These usually involve immobilizing the leg in a cast as it completes the initial phases of healing, then transitioning to a functional brace that allows some movement but still provides stability.
 In some cases, a surgeon may decide not to operate on a patient with a more severe fracture if their overall health would make surgery particularly risky for them.

-How long will it take to heal from a tibia or fibula fracture?
+How long will it take a tibia or fibula fracture to heal?

 Each patient’s case is different, and your doctor will be your best source of information on how long you should expect the recovery process to take.
 Some fractures may take 6 months or longer to heal fully, and after a severe fracture, a patient may feel some pain or weakness many months or even years after the initial injury.
 Some conditions like the use of certain steroids or tobacco products may slow the healing of skin and bones.